 The lives of the families that lived here are connected to the verve of the surroundings, and this makes The Rocks a must-visit destination.
 Visit the corner shop; a re-created 1915 facility tucked away at No. 64 Gloucester Street.
 Here, you can purchase antiques and goods from years back (open daily between 2pm and 5pm).

-Access to the Susannah Place Museum is by guided tour only between 2pm & 5pm daily and is located on 58-64 Gloucester Street at The Rocks.
+Access to the Susannah Place Museum is by guided tour only between 2pm & 5pm daily and is at 58-64 Gloucester Street at The Rocks.